rclone/rclone/docs/content/docs.md

 See `man syslog` for a list of possible facilities.
 The default facility is `DAEMON`.

+### --temp-dir=DIR ###

+Specify the directory rclone will use for temporary files, to override the default.
+Make sure the directory exists and have accessible permissions.

+By default the operating system's temp directory will be used:
+- On Unix systems, `$TMPDIR` if non-empty, else `/tmp`.
+- On Windows, the first non-empty value from `%TMP%`, `%TEMP%`, `%USERPROFILE%`, or the Windows directory.

+When overriding the default with this option, the specified path will be set as value of environment variable `TMPDIR` on Unix systems and `TMP` and `TEMP` on Windows.

+You can use the [config paths](/commands/rclone_config_paths/) command to see the current value.

 ### --tpslimit float ###

 Limit transactions per second to this number.
 Default is 0 which is